Demond Greene

 Demond Greene (born 15 June 1979) is a German–American professional basketball coach and former player.
+He is the current head coach for PS Karlsruhe Lions of the ProA.
 He played professionally for several seasons in, amongst others, the EuroLeague, the Greek Basket League and the German Basketball Bundesliga.
 Greene was a member of the Germany national team for several years and appeared with the team on both the FIBA World Championship and the Olympics.

 Early life

 Greene was born in Fort Hood, Texas, to an American father and German mother.
 The family later moved to Aschaffenburg in Germany where he grew up.

 Professional career

 Greene played with the number 24 for Bayern Munich from 2010 to 2014.
 Before transferring to Munich he played one season for the Greek club GS Olympia Larissa of the Greek Basket League.
 Before that he played two years for Brose Baskets from Bamberg and one year for Alba Berlin.
 During his time at Bayer Giants Leverkusen (2002–2005), he became one of the best German shooters.
 From 1997 to 2002 Greene played with DJK Würzburg, where he was a teammate of 13-time NBA All-Star Dirk Nowitzki.